hakuhodo-technologies/scope-rl/basicgym/README.md

 ## Usage

 We provide an example usage of the standard and customized environment. \
-The online/offline RL and Off-Policy Evaluation examples are provides in [SCOPE-RL's README](../README.md).
+The online/offline RL and Off-Policy Evaluation examples are provided in [SCOPE-RL's README](../README.md).

 ### Standard SyntheticEnv